 Create Defined Waves With Surf Spray

-Sea salt sprays, while great for giving the hair beach-y waves, have a reputation for leaving the hair parched and straw-like.
-But Heath says when used in conjunction with leave-in conditioner, you get the perfect balance of hydration and texture.
+Sea salt sprays, while great for giving the hair beachy waves, have a reputation for leaving the hair parched and straw-like.
+And they can do that, so they definitely shouldn't be overused.
+However, Heath says when used in conjunction with leave-in conditioner, you get the perfect balance of hydration and texture.
 And when used on dry hair, it works to tame and define any flyaways or unruly sections.

-If your hair has a curl to it, it likely needs a little extra help from the moisture department.
-Because the oils from the scalp have a harder time traveling down the hair shaft on curls than on straighter hair, help it out a little with a deep-conditioning mask once a week.
-Whether you're spending a lot of time outdoors in the summer or rotating between bitter, wintry air and dry indoor heating, your hair could use all the extra hydration it could get.
+If your hair has a curl to it, it likely needs a little extra help in the moisture department.
+Because the oils from the scalp have a harder time traveling down the hair shaft on curls than on straighter hair, moisturize it a little with a deep-conditioning mask once a week.
+Whether you're spending a lot of time outdoors in the summer or rotating between bitter, wintry air and dry indoor heating, your hair will want all the extra hydration it can get.

 Test-Drive Different Products

 You probably know by now that hair isn't just thick or thin—everybody's strands are totally different, and a product that does wonders for someone else might be a total dud for you.
+This can be based on hair density, shaft size, or even just how greasy your scalp gets.
 Take this excuse to stock up on samples and have fun experimenting.
 (And definitely try all the items listed here, since they're some of the most loved formulas out there.)

 That being said, you also need to factor in technique.
 "Don't try one thing and give up if you don't like it," says Heath.
 "If your hair feels too heavy, then next time, use less.
 Try applying a light amount starting at roots and then using more on ends.
 If your roots feel greasy, then next time just apply from midshaft through ends."